 In order for content to be in the public domain, the copyright of the work has either expired, been forfeited, or is no longer applicable.
 If you can prove that the content in your video is in the public domain, you may be able monetize it on YouTube (depending on the scope, limitations, and commercial permissions of the license).

-If you are still unsure what kind of content you can or can’t monetize, please review our video monetization criteria.
-For more information about copyright, copyright infringement and fair use, please visit our Copyright Center.
+If you're still not sure what kind of content you can or can’t monetize, review the video monetization criteria.
+For more information about copyright, copyright infringement, and fair use, go to the Copyright Center.